 How to Show Up as a Leader to Increase Your Influence

-For anyone who hopes to influence others, how you show up as a leader matters — especially in high stakes meetings and when teams are formed.
+For anyone who hopes to influence others, how you show up as a leader matters — especially in high stakes meetings when teams are formed and decisions are made.
 Researchers at Harvard have shown that impressions are made quickly and can last a long time in terms of determining trustworthiness, competence, and confidence in a leader.
 And data from our high stakes leadership simulation assessments confirm that perceptions matter.

 To Show Up as a Leader, You Must Have a Leadership Mindset